orcmid/hexo-spanner/source/_posts/Categories.md

  * Categories are touchy.
 It is possible to create peers at the same level (e.g., in the [blogs](http://orcmid.com/BlunderDome/wingnut/hexo-categories/blogs/) category).  <strike>However, changes in a categories of a post are not detected and defects will be preserved.
 I am looking at how to trigger post and category tree regeneration. *added 2017-12-08*</strike> When fixed in the front matter, category changes are detected and reflected.
 Deletions will remain on the hosted site until explicitly removed, but not serious. *updated 2017-12-08*

+ * Categories (and tags) are reported in the RSS feed, although the FeedDemon reader does not make use of them.  **added 2017-12-14**

 > *updated 2017-12-03* to correct a heading, add tags, and record observations